-As we go about our daily business, we often get people looking for advice, and asking questions around what we do.
+As we go about our daily business, we often get people looking for advice, and asking branding questions and questions around what we do.
 So we thought we’d share some of the highlights with you.
-Here’s hoping you learn something new.
+Here’s hoping you learn something new from our branding FAQ.

 Your brand is how people perceive you – not just in a marketing sense, but in a total sense.
 It’s what people think and feel when they see your business, and is influenced by every experience people have with you.
 From customer service, to purchasing experiences, to social media posts, every action taken by your company is connected back to your brand and contributes to it.

 Branding (or a brand/visual identity) is then the visual representation of your brand and makes up the elements people see in marketing – logos, colours, typefaces, and a brand voice.
 This identity plays a central role in shaping the perception of your brand, allowing you to define the experience you convey to customers.
 It enables your company to control how you tell your story, instead of others telling the story for you.